rdeioris/LuaMachine/Tutorials/SimpleDialogueSystem.md

 ![PrintAndLuaError](SimpleDialogueSystem_Data/PrintAndLuaError.PNG?raw=true "PrintAndLuaError")

+Note that 'Print' expects a LuaValue argument (named 'Message', check it at the right of the screenshot).
+The only allowed parameters type (included the return value) is the LuaValue one.
+Functions violating this rule will not be selectable in the interface.

-Once defined you can exposed them using the 'Table' property of the LuaState (you can access it using the 'Class Defaults' button:
+Once defined you can expose them using the 'Table' property of the LuaState (you can access it using the 'Class Defaults' button:

 ![LuaStateTable1](SimpleDialogueSystem_Data/LuaStateTable1.PNG?raw=true "LuaStateTable1")